-Cold Caps May Reduce Hair Loss
+Cold Caps May Reduce Hair Loss from Chemotherapy

-Hester Hill Schnipper, LICSW, OSW-C Program Manager Emeritus, Oncology Social Work
+Hester Hill Schnipper, LICSW, OSW-C Program Manager Emeritus, Oncology, Social Work

 Have you tried a scalp cooling system?
 Share your story in the BIDMC Cancer Community.